QuentinRa/blog.quentinra.dev/ensiie/igl/td9/project.md

 [/template]
 ```

 Now, your packages will be in a default package named **SmartHouse**.
-Allowing you do to use the following import statements.
+Allowing you to use the following import statements.

 ```java
 import SmartHouse.Software.*;